 Welcome to Singapore American School

-SAS is located on a 36-acre campus in the Woodlands area of Singapore, approximately 35 minutes drive from downtown Singapore.
-The campus is purpose built, supports classroom spaces for music, art, and drama, and includes state-of-the-art facilities for students at all grade levels.
-Students enjoy classrooms that are both modern and spacious, with typical classroom sizes of 91m2 in the Primary and Intermediate Schools, and 71m2 in the Middle and High Schools.
-With open airy walkways, flowing fountains and tropical courtyards located throughout the campus, SAS provides a safe and pleasant learning environment in one of the finest international school facilities in the world.
+SAS is located on a 36-acre campus in the Woodlands area of Singapore, approximately a 35-minute drive from downtown Singapore.
+The campus is purpose-built, supports classroom spaces for music, art, and drama, and includes state-of-the-art facilities for students at all grade levels.
+Students enjoy classrooms that are both modern and spacious, with typical classroom sizes of 91 square meters in the elementary school and 71 square meters in the middle school and high school.
+With open airy walkways, flowing fountains, and tropical courtyards located throughout the campus, SAS provides a safe and pleasant learning environment in one of the finest international school facilities in the world.

-The campus includes four distinct divisions: Primary School (preschool through grade two), Intermediate School (grades three through five), Middle School (grades six through eight) and High School (grades nine through twelve).
-A separate and purpose built Early Childhood Center (ECC) provides a special learning environment for preschool and prekindergarten (age 3 and 4) students.
+The campus includes three distinct divisions: elementary school (preschool through grade five), middle school (grades six through eight) and high school (grades nine through twelve).
+A separate and purpose-built Early Learning Center provides a special learning environment for preschool and pre-kindergarten (age three and four) students.

-The professional staff numbers 343 with nearly 68% holding master's degrees or above.
-Nearly 70% of the faculty members are from the United States, and many of them have had substantial international school experience.
-The majority of the faculty members who are non-US citizens come from Canada, Australia, New Zealand and Singapore.
-The average tenure of the faculty at SAS is six years.
+The professional staff numbers 375, with nearly 75 percent holding master's degrees or above.
+Nearly 60 percent of faculty members are from the United States and many of them have had substantial international school experience.
+The majority of the faculty members who are non-US citizens come from Canada, Australia, New Zealand, and Singapore.
+The average tenure of the faculty at SAS is seven years.
 The quality of the faculty at SAS has often been cited as one of the school’s major strengths.
 Many faculty members are actively involved in the greater school community.
 They coach sports, forensics, and Model United Nations teams, sponsor service clubs and after-school activities, and participate in community-wide events.
 Several teachers have published books that are used in SAS classes.
-Another 217 employees serve in clerical and administrative support service roles.
+Another 237 employees serve in clerical and administrative support service roles.

 The SAS educational program enjoys a reputation for being one of the world's finest international schools.
-SAS students consistently rank higher on academic achievement tests than their peers in U.S. school systems.
+SAS students consistently rank higher on academic achievement tests than their peers in US school systems.
 Class sizes emphasize educationally sound student-teacher ratios.
-Student/teacher ratios across all of the divisions reflects the SAS commitment to ensuring a quality education and a high level of pastoral care for all of our students.
-For our preschool and kindergarten students the average student/teacher ratio is 16 or less.
+Student-teacher ratios across all divisions reflect the SAS commitment to ensuring a quality education and a high level of pastoral care for all of our students.
+For our preschool and pre-kindergarten students, the average student/teacher ratio is 16 or less.
 For kindergarten through grade 12, the average ratio is 22 or less.